mmdurnin/FullStack/README.md

 <img src="https://github.com/mmdurnin/TableFor2/blob/master/app/assets/images/screenshot_snippets/t.snippet_frontend_query.png" width="60%" align="right" >

 The other search parameters are carried over directly to the restaurants index page.
-This is achieved by tacking a query string onto a route (/restaurants), defined on the App component.
+This is achieved by tacking a query string onto a route (/restaurants), defined on the master component.
 A future implementation will include real reservation search.

+The ternary logic in the snippet to the right is as follows: the state is set to an empty string when the component mounts.
+If it is still an empty string on submit, assign state ID to 1, otherwise assign state ID to the state that has been selected by the user.

-*Search form component*
+*Search form component (right)*

 ### <a id="reservations"></a>User-authenticated access to reservations ###
 ### <a id="reviews"></a>Restaurant ratings and reviews ###